Borodianka: History

-The settlement was first mentioned in 1190 with its name recorded as Kozyatici.
+The settlement was first mentioned in 1190 with its name recorded as Kozyatychi.

 In 1863 Borodianka became known for its anti-Russian uprising led by Władysław Żeleński as part of the January Uprising.

+Ukrainian War of Independence

+In January 1918 Borodianka was the site of a battle fought by Sich Riflemen and Haidamak kish of Left-bank Ukraine against the Bolsheviks, which were part of the fights for Kyiv.

 1930s - 1940s

 In December 1932, the first victims of the Holodomor fell.
-The exact number of deaths in Borodyanka from famine and famine-related diseases has not been established.
+The exact number of deaths in Borodianka from famine and famine-related diseases has not been established.
 In 1990, a cross was erected in the local cemetery at the site of the mass burial of Holodomor victims.

 On the second day after the start of the German-Soviet War, the first echelons of those drafted into the Red Army were sent west from Borodyanka Station.
 795 inhabitants of Borodyanka fought on the fronts of the Second World War, 240 of them died.
-53 people from Borodyanka were sent to work in Germany.
+53 people from Borodianka were sent to work in Germany.
 Hitler's occupiers burned 103 estates.
 On 8 November 1943 Borodianka was liberated by the Soviet regiments of 75th Guards Rifle Division from the occupation of Nazi Germany.
 Reconstruction work began immediately after its relief.